The Invention of Solitude: Development

 Samuel Auster, the father of American writer Paul Auster, died in January 1979.
 Shortly after receiving word of Samuel Auster's death, Paul Auster resolved to write a book about his father, thinking that if he didn't, Samuel Auster's "life will vanish along with him".

 In the course of writing, Auster struggled for months to write the second part of what would become The Invention of Solitude with a first person point of view; he ultimately instead narrated it in the third person.

 Publication

 Sun published The Invention of Solitude in New York in 1982.
 It was Auster's debut memoir.
 Other editions were published by Penguin Books in 1982 and Faber & Faber in 2005.

 Synopsis

-The Invention of Solitude is split into two parts, respectively titled Portrait of an Invisible Man and The Book of Memory.
+The Invention of Solitude is split into two parts, titled Portrait of an Invisible Man and The Book of Memory.
 According to Encyclopædia Britannica, The Invention of Solitude is "both a memoir about the death of his father and a meditation on the act of writing".